NNPDF/pineappl/pineappl_py/README.md

 maturin develop
 ```

-to build the project, which also install it into the environment so that it can
+to build the project, which also installs it into the environment so that it
-be used in Python project using the same environment.
+can be used in Python projects that use the same environment.

 ### Documentation